billbillbilly/urbanworm/docs/index.md

 </picture>

 ## Features
-- run vision-language models locally with local datasets and remain information privacy
+- Run vision-language models locally using custom datasets while maintaining data privacy
-- download building footprints from OSM and global building released by Bing map
+- Download building footprints from OpenStreetMap (OSM) and global building datasets released by Bing Maps
-- search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
+- Search for (via APIs) and clip aerial or street view imagery, based on urban units such as parcels or building footprints
-- automatically calibrate the oritation of panorama street view and the extent of aerial image
+- Automatically calibrate the orientation of panoramic street views and define the spatial extent of aerial imagery
-- stream chat with LLMs to analyze results
+- Interact with LLMs through a streaming chat interface to analyze and interpret results

+## Computing Resources
+Large language models (LLMs) and vision-language models (VLMs) typically require substantial RAM and can be quite slow when running solely on a CPU.
+While macOS devices with Apple Silicon can accelerate computation using Metal, performance is still not on par with high-end NVIDIA GPUs, which are strongly recommended for optimal speed and efficiency.
+This package is built on Ollama, which provides fast performance—especially for local use with quantized models.
+However, the number of parameters in a model directly affects VRAM requirements.
+More powerful models need more VRAM to run entirely on the GPU.
+For instance, the Llama3.2-Vision model with 11 billion parameters requires approximately 10 GB of GPU memory.
+Additionally, image resolution plays a crucial role in inference time—particularly for high-resolution inputs like satellite imagery or street views.
+The higher the resolution, the longer a VLM may take to process the image.

+## Legal Notice
+This repository and its content are provided for educational purposes only.
+By using the information and code provided, users acknowledge that they are using the APIs and models at their own risk and agree to comply with any applicable laws and regulations.
+Users who intend to download a large number of image tiles from any basemap are advised to contact the basemap provider to obtain permission before doing so.
+Unauthorized use of the basemap or any of its components may be a violation of copyright laws or other applicable laws and regulations.

 ## Acknowledgements
 The package is heavily built on Ollama client and Ollama-python.
 Credit goes to the developers of these projects.